JuliaTrustworthyAI/CounterfactualExplanations.jl/docs/src/tutorials/models.md

 Apart from the default models you can use any arbitrary (differentiable) model and generate recourse in the same way as before.
 Only two steps are necessary to make your own model compatible with CounterfactualExplanations.jl:

-1. The model needs to be declared as a subtype of `CounterfactualExplanations.Models.FittedModel`.
+1. The model needs to be declared as a subtype of `CounterfactualExplanations.Models.AbstractFittedModel`.
 2. You need to extend the functions `CounterfactualExplanations.Models.logits` and `CounterfactualExplanations.Models.probs` to accept your custom model.

 Below we will go through a simple example to see how this can be done in practice.